 Some time ago, I gave a training and the projector didn’t work.
 I even had a spare projector with me but it couldn’t connect to my laptop as well.
-I was overwhelmed with stress and uncertainty overtook me in such an extend that I felt restless during the whole training.
+I was overwhelmed with stress and uncertainty overtook me to such an extent that I felt restless during the whole training.
 Even though that projector eventually got to work fine!
 I was certainly not in my strength.
 What hidden quality of myself could I have used to overcome this obstacle (restless)?

 Everybody has character strengths.
 Character strengths are positive qualities you have and are innate.
 You can develop them further but you can’t share them with others, like competencies.
 Skills can be learned.
-Examples of character strengths are goal-oriented, enthusiastic, sensitive, emphatic or analytical.
+Examples of character strengths are goal-oriented, enthusiastic, sensitive, emphatic, or analytical.

 Your character strengths are always present and always available.
 This reminds me of The movie “The Matrix”.
-At one point, a main actor has to fly a helicopter.
+At one point, the main actor has to fly a helicopter.
 A program is “loaded” into her brain that gave her the ability to operate the machine.
 This is similar to the use of your character strengths to realize your ideal.
 The difference is that you don’t have to learn or to load them.
 You only need to dust them down and to deploy them.

 Character strengths are like the faces of a diamond and they can be dull or very shiny.
-Some character strengths are strongly present and others others mediocre or low.
+Some character strengths are strongly present and others mediocre or low.
 Are you curious about your own character strengths?
 Go to www.viacharacter.org for a free survey and an overview of your own character strengths.

 Why learn a new trick or skill to face your challenges or obstacles in life?
 This will disappear faster because it’s not really of yourself and not authentic.
 It is more effective to use your own character strengths in order to realize your ideal or longing.
 You’ll be more creative and motivated.

 Character strength coaching helps people to be in their strength and to shine.
-This happens when they are aware of what they think, feel and what they want with a problem-situation or an obstacle.
+This happens when they are aware of what they think, feel, and what they want with a problem-situation or an obstacle.
 This process called ‘ lifting ‘ in character strength coaching and helps get people in “flow”.

 Now back to the story of my training where I felt restless because the projector didn’t work.